bustinjailey/keg-pi/README.md

 # Keg Pi

 ## About
-Keg Pi is a set of python packages that show how much beer is left in a keg.
+Keg Pi is a collection of packages that show how much beer is left in a keg.
 There are 3 packages that work together to do this: volumetracker, beerstats, and beerweb.
 They all share a PostgreSQL instance that is used to keep track of the keg over time.

 Demo: